lambdaisland/gcp-api/README.md

 gcp-api is a Clojure library which provides programmatic access to GCP services from your Clojure program.

+This is a Lambda Island fork, since Compute Software no longer exists, and so the upstream version is unmaintained.

 ## Rationale

 See aws-api's rationale [here](https://github.com/cognitect-labs/aws-api#rationale).